rachaelbay/EVE109-Week3/README.md

 #### 1. Read in "genotypes.csv" and subset the dataframe to Mt Buller samples only.
 How many samples do you have from each year?

 #### 2. Calculate mean observed heterozygosity for each year.
-Put these into a single dataframe.
+Put these into a single dataframe along with a column indicating the year.

 #### 3. Calculate mean expected heterozygosity for each year.
 Add these to the dataframe from question 2.